w3c/tocc/management/Framework.md

 The usage view includes the following correspondence rules with other views and resources:

 - The domain and subdomain values used within each use case model should be selected from pre-defined lists
-- Participants and other stakeholders should be defined in a separately maintained list
+- Actors should be defined in a separately maintained list
 - The source should cite a publicly available document
 - The specicifications shall cite an entry in the specification view
 - The information flow class diagram shall be a diagram showing only those elements from the Information View that are relevant to this use case